 Next up, Nimoy tells us that the Atlanteans fled Atlantis, and that they may be responsible for building Easter Island, Macchu Piccu and Central American cultures.
 Because Lord knows that these things couldn't have been built by the people who lived there, right?
 Oh, also Egypt.
 Now we're doing this superficial 'the Egyptians had this and so did the Aztecs' so they had to have come from the same root culture.

 Spoiler: no they didn't.
 Egyptian and Aztec pyramids don't look all that similar, and were used for completely different purposes.
 Cultures around the world aligned things to the sun because the sun is important.
 Yes, ideas spread from culture to culture, but they are also discovered independently.
-It happens today that unconnected people come up with similar ideas independently of one another, it should come as no surprise that this happened in the past too.
+It happens today that unconnected people independently come up with similar ideas, it should come as no surprise that this happened in the past too.

 Now we're looking at ancient Peruvian pottery that supposedly depicts 'Negros and Orientals'.
 Let's pause for a brief shudder before continuing.
 And we're done.